PapaMarky/budgy/USER_GUIDE.md

 ## Getting Started

-Budgy is a personal finance tool designed to help you analyze your spending patterns for retirement planning.
-It imports OFX files from your bank and credit card accounts, categorizes transactions, and provides insights into your spending habits.
+Budgy is a retirement planning tool specifically designed to help you understand your monthly expenses and estimate how much money you'll need in retirement.
+Unlike general budgeting tools, Budgy focuses on differentiating between expenses that will continue after retirement versus those that won't.

+### Retirement Planning Focus

+**The Goal**: Analyze your current spending to project your post-retirement budget needs.

+**Key Insight**: Not all current expenses will continue in retirement.
+Budgy helps you categorize expenses to identify:
+- **Ongoing Expenses**: Rent, utilities, insurance, groceries → Will continue in retirement
+- **One-Time Expenses**: Car purchases, home repairs → May or may not be relevant post-retirement
+- **Pre-Retirement Only**: College tuition, work clothes, commuting costs → Won't continue in retirement

+**How Budgy Helps**:
+1. **Import** your bank and credit card transactions
+2. **Categorize** expenses by type (recurring vs. one-time) and retirement relevance
+3. **Analyze** patterns to understand your true ongoing monthly needs
+4. **Project** realistic retirement income requirements based on actual spending data

 ### What You'll Need
 - OFX files from your bank or credit card company